How do I go about booking my wedding?

 In the first instance, by far the easiest way is to contact the Vicar, Revd Paul Reynolds, on (0115) 922 9600.
 Alternatively, you can contact the Parish Office (0115) 953 0137 who will gladly pass on a message for him to contact you.

-Must I live in the parish?
+Must I live within the parish?

 In order to be married at Saint Michael’s either or both of you will need to satisfy one of the following conditions:

 (a) live within the ecclesiastical parish,

 (b) be an active member of the congregation with your name entered

 (c) have some prior ‘Qualifying Connection’ with the parish.

 A person has a ‘Qualifying Connection’ with the parish if that person: